 In addition to traditional bite-sized dumplings filled with meat, other stuffings might include avocado and cream cheese, spinach and ricotta, kimchi and pork, and ginger and edamame.
 Similar to wings, dumplings served with a creamy, zesty sauce help bring out the umami flavors indicative of Asian cuisine.
 Other Asian appetizers that are having their day include spring rolls, egg rolls, and anything featuring the light, crispy mouthfeel that only a fried tempura batter can offer.

 Street Food.
 Various ethnic street foods from around the world have been a major topic on popular cooking shows, whether from roadside stands in Oaxaca, Mexico or the bustling streets of Mumbai, India.
-These have been the inspiration for many in the rapidly growing food truck industry which has doubled in the last five years and, for the most part, is one of the few restaurant industries to continue business as usual during the pandemic.
-With no indoor dining restrictions, they’ve generally been able to continue operations.
+These have been the inspiration for many in the rapidly growing food truck industry which has doubled in the last five years.

 Consider street tacos topped with a velvety cheese sauce, grilled pineapple and cilantro, masala with a side of chutney or classic grilled hot dogs covered in slaw, bacon, chili, onions and heaps of cheese.